 Despite lacking graphical flourishes it was fast and the neat transition effect between starting levels was pretty cool and kept the breaks short which I think did wonders for keeping the pace up.
 However in other versions of the game such as the NES that break time was extended through additional screens between levels which is something I’m not totally convinced benefits the game.
 Lode Runner is all about speed of movement and thinking on your feet so making the player wait I think can be a jarring experience.

-A direct sequel to the game arrived a year later in the form of Championship Lode Runner which provided 50 of the toughest levels designed by fans.
-Doug Smith followed that up the year after that with Lode Runner II for the MSX that contained 50 original and new levels.
+As mentioned earlier, a direct sequel to the game arrived a year later in the form of Championship Lode Runner which provided 50 of the toughest levels designed by fans.
+Doug Smith followed that up the following year with Lode Runner II for the MSX which contained 50 original and new levels.
 However it was the Japanese market that really embraced the game with numerous titles spun off on platforms ranging from arcade machines to the Nintendo GameBoy.

 While quality of the games may have varied, it seems those that succeed most keep the speed of the game close to the original version and avoid making too many changes to the core mechanics.
 Graphical updates are the most noticeable of changes with larger sprites also giving way to scrolling screens to fit both new and classic level designs in.
 Despite the differences there is still a clear lineage to the original that seems almost reverential in relation to how great that first game was.